 Are you passionate about protecting your community and helping others?
 If you are, there are other ways you can help make our communities safer, by helping Firearms Security Alliance raise awareness on this important issue.
 We welcome partners in helping others #ProtectWhatProtectsYou!
 Here are ways you can get involved:

-- Social media: Follow Firearms Security Alliance at @fsaprotect and help us spread the word!
+- Social media: Follow Firearms Security Alliance and help us spread the word!
 We also have social media graphics and toolkits on the webpage that make it easy to post about this important issue.

 - Organizations: We are working with chapter-based gun owner groups including The Well-Armed Woman Shooting Chapters and the National African American Gun Association on educational partnerships that empower their leaders and members to #ProtectWhatProtectsYou.
 If you are part of a group that would be interested in this program, get in touch.